JarrettR/Globall/tools/README.md

 This is a tool that takes in image files, processes them, and then exports them into PNG, CSV, or C code formats.

+First, install the only prerequisite, the Python Imaging Library:
+`pip install pillow`
+You might need to run that with `sudo` or as an administrator on Windows.

 For this particular project, the command to generate the final files is:
 ` python convert.py -i World_map.png -t c -n -v -c blueMap -x 60 -y 20 -o blue `